KadogoKenya/NewsApp/README.md

 ## The project was done using python3.6

 ### Description
-An application that helps us manage our passwords and even generate new passwords for us.As well as log in to our existing accouts
+An application that helps us remain updated on current issues arouond the world by providing news headlines and diffrent sources to reading the news.

 ### Created by :
 Cathrine Kanini